LunarG/VulkanSamples/README.md

 ## License
 This work is released as open source under a Apache-style license from Khronos including a Khronos copyright.

-See LICENSE.txt for a full list of licenses used in this repository.
+See COPYRIGHT.txt for a full list of licenses used in this repository.

 ## Acknowledgements
 While this project has been developed primarily by LunarG, Inc; there are many other